6.4. Analysis of evaluation results#

 2

-Clearly we now see that the difference A-B has a mean value of 4 and the standard deviation is only 2.
-By collecting more listeners, then it could be possible that this is significant difference between A and B.
+We now see that the difference A-B has a mean value of 4, and the standard deviation is only 2.
+By collecting more listeners, we could potentially find a significant difference between A and B.

 6.4.1.6.
 Example 3#